 It is built on mathematical models and uses the empirical data of the actual system’s inputs and outputs (e.g., production yield and supply intake).
 Once done, it then identifies the potential risks or uncertainties through probability distributions.
 This simulation can be implemented in various industries, including manufacturing, oil and gas, supply chain management, engineering, etc. Incorporating this type of training will help employees learn to identify risks and find appropriate solutions.

-3. Predicting outcomes
+3. Predicting Outcomes

 This simulation technique allows businesses to simulate (using spreadsheets) what might happen if certain conditions exist and generate more accurate forecasts.